UniversalDependencies/UD_German-HDT/README.md

 from annotators.

-# Acknowledgements
+# Acknowledgments

 The following people worked on the conversion:
- - Emanuel Borges Völker (conversion: grammar development, annotation refinements, ...)
+ - Emanuel Borges Völker (conversion: grammar development, annotation refinements, …)
- - Maximilan Wendt (conversion: grammar development, annotation refinements, ...)
+ - Maximilan Wendt (conversion: grammar development, annotation refinements, …)
- - Felix Hennig (initial TrUDucer development)
+ - Felix Hennig (initial grammar development, main TrUDucer development)
  - Arne Köhn (supervision)

 ## References

-If you use this treebank, please cite {the paper describing the conversion to UD: [HDT2UD-Paper](link)}
+If you use this treebank, please cite the upcoming paper describing the conversion of the HDT to UD.

 The TrUDucer paper describing the formalism behind the conversion: